danielkrupinski/Osiris/README.md

 Free and open-source game hack for **Counter-Strike 2**.
 Compatible with the latest Steam version of the game.
 Cross-platform - available for Windows and Linux systems.

+## What's new

+* 27 October 2023 - "Visualize Player Footsteps" function was added

 ## Technical features

 * C++ runtime library (CRT) is not used in release builds